 The Delaware Court of Chancery, in several recent cases, has focused on the conduct of advisers in M&A transactions, particularly in situations where an adviser may have perceived conflicts of interest arising out of relationships with both the target and the acquirer that were not disclosed to its client.
-Given this trend of greater court scrutiny of adviser conduct and conflicts in M&A transactions, parties should take steps to design a sale process that identifies and mitigates any potential adviser conflicts.
+In one notable case, the Delaware Court of Chancery found that a sell-side financial adviser aided and abetted the target board's violation of fiduciary duties by, among other things, failing to disclose conflicts arising from the financial adviser's attempt to be part of the buyer's financing group.
+Given this trend of greater court scrutiny of adviser conduct and conflicts in M&A transactions, the target board should take steps to design a sale process that identifies and mitigates any potential adviser conflicts, and provides appropriate oversight over advisers during a sale process.